 Tasting Notes

-- Nose: apricot, vanilla, toast
+- Nose: Apricot, vanilla, toast

-- Finish: long pepper finish, flavor lasts
+- Finish: Long pepper finish, yet the flavor lasts

-- Comments: nicely approachable
+A nicely approachable dram.

 The Balvenie Portwood 21yr